genbid007-ml/FSDS-NLP/README.md

-# dvc-project-template
+# FSDS MLP Project
-FSDS MLP Project
+It is a NLP based project configured DVC and MK docs from template repo DVC MKdocs template

 ## STEPS -